JHumphreys89/security_plus/domains/domain_one.md

 #### Adversarial artificial intelligence (AI)

+*

 ##### Tainted training data for machine learning (ML)

+* When attackers send modifying training data that cuases the AI to behave incorrectly - confuse the artificial intelligence.

 ##### Security of machine learning algorithms

+* Actions to take to constantly retrain, cross check, and verify AI training data with new data, more data, and better data to prevent AI poisoning.
+* It may also be plausible to train the AI with possible poisoning data so the AI knows what to look out for.

 #### Supply-chain attacks